quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 have an encrypted wire image that restricts observers' ability to see what is happening.

-Many applications implement logging but the format tends to be custom rather than standardized.
+Many applications implement logging using a custom, non-standard logging format.
 This has an effect on the tools and methods that are used to analyze the logs, for example to perform root cause analysis of an interoperability failure between distinct implementations.
 A lack of a common format impedes the development of common tooling that can be used by all parties